-Neutrinos are detected by missing-momentum techniques: since the initial center-of-mass momentum is zero, the vector sum of the momenta of all of the neutrinos in the event is inferred as the negative of the vector sum of the momenta of all the detected particles.
-However, because the most forward and backward detector regions are uninstrumented, longitudinal information is lost, and only the transverse components of the momenta of neutrinos can be measured.
+Neutrinos are detected by missing momentum techniques: since the initial center-ofmass momentum is zero, the vector sum of the momenta of all of the neutrinos in the event is inferred as the negative of the vector sum of the momenta of all the detected particles.
+However, because the very forward and backward detector regions are uninstrumented, longitudinal information is lost, and only the transverse components of the momenta of neutrinos can be measured.
 In practice, what is measured is not the momentum of all of the particles, but rather the energy deposited in the calorimeter.
-The missing transverse-energy vector $\vec{E}T$ is defined as $\vec{E}T = -\sum_i \vec{E}T^i$ , where the sum is over all calorimeter cells and $\vec{E}T^i$ is a vector whose direction points to the
+The missing transverse energy vector $(\vec{E}T)$ is defined as $\vec{E}T \equiv -\Sigma_i \vec{E}T^i$ , where the sum is over all calorimeter cellss, and $\vec{E}T^i$ is a vector whose direction points to the ith cell and whose magnitude is equal to the transverse energy deposited in the ith tower.
+The missing transverse energy vector must be corrected for detected muons which only loose a minimal amount of energy in the calorimeter, and is then associated with the neutrino transverse momentum.